pixlee/pixlee-ios-sdk/README.md

 This SDK makes it easy for Pixlee customers to easily include Pixlee albums in their native iOS apps.
 It includes a native wrapper to the Pixlee album API as well as some drop-in and customizable UI elements to quickly get you started.

-## Dependencies

-Due to a current issue with the AFNetworking library, compilation of the application currently requires XCode 10 or lower.

-If compiling with XCode 11 or higher, these two environment variables must be set before running carthage:

-`CLANG_WARN_IMPLICIT_SIGN_CONVERSION = NO`

-`GCC_TREAT_WARNINGS_AS_ERRORS = NO`

-Then, carthage build and carthage update commands can proceed.

 ## Getting Started

 This repo includes both the Pixlee iOS SDK and an example project to show you how it's used.

 ### SDK

 Before accessing the Pixlee API, you must initialize the `PXLClient`.
-To set the API key, call `setApiKey:` on `[PXLClient sharedClient]`.
+To set the API key, what can be set with the  `apiKey` property on `PXLClient.sharedClient`.
 You can then use that singleton instance to make calls against the Pixlee API.

 To load the photos in an album there are two methods https://developers.pixlee.com/reference#get-approved-content-from-album or https://developers.pixlee.com/reference#get-approved-content-for-product.

 If you are retriving the content for one album you'll want to use the `PXLAlbum` class.
-Create an instance by calling `[PXLAlbum albumWithIdentifier:<ALBUM ID HERE>]`.
+Create an instance by calling `PXLAlbum(identifier: <ALBUM ID HERE>)`.
 You can then set `sortOptions` and `filterOptions` as necessary (see the header files for more details) before calling `loadNextPageOfPhotos:` to load photos.
-An album will load its photos as pages, and calling `loadNextPageOfPhotos:` successively will load each page in turn.
+You can load the photos via the `PXLClient`, You just have to use the `loadNextPageOfPhotosForAlbum(album, completionHandler)`.
+It will load the album's photos as pages, and calling `loadNextPageOfPhotos:` successively will load each page in turn with returning the newly loaded photos in the completion block, and updating the album's photos array to get all of the photos.

 ### Including Pixlee SDK with Cocoapods
 1. install and setup cocoapods with your projects https://guides.cocoapods.org/using/getting-started.html
-1. Add https://cocoapods.org/pods/pixlee_api to your Podfile by adding
+1. Add https://cocoapods.org/pods/PixleeSDK to your Podfile by adding
 ```

 target 'MyApp' do
-  pod 'pixlee_api', '~> 1.74.32' (Replace with current version, you can find the current version at https://github.com/pixlee/ios-sdk-carthage/releases)
+  pod 'PixleeSDK', '~> 2.0.0' (Replace with current version, you can find the current version at https://github.com/pixlee/pixlee-ios-sdk/releases)
 end

 ```
 1. Run Pod install

-If you are using swift there is one more step to do please refer to the swift section or contact us support@pixleeteam.com
+If you are using Objective-C in your porject and don't want to add a framework based on swift you can use our deprecated library: https://github.com/pixlee/ios-sdk-carthage/releases

 ### Including Pixlee SDK With Carthage
 ##### If you're building for iOS, tvOS, or watchOS